tutilus/vscode-restclientnext/docs/DOC.md

 ![Goto Symbols](https://raw.githubusercontent.com/Huachao/vscode-restclient/master/images/navigate.png)

 ## Environments
 Environments give you the ability to customize requests using variables, and you can easily switch environment without changing requests in `http` file.
 A common usage is having different configurations for different web service environments, like devbox, sandbox, and production.
 We also support the __shared__ environment(identified by special environment name _$shared_) to provide a set of variables that are available in all environments.
 And you can define the same name variable in your specified environment to overwrite the value in shared environment.
 Currently, active environment's name is displayed at the right bottom of `Visual Studio Code`, when you click it, you can switch environment in the pop-up list.
-And you can also switch environment using shortcut `Ctrl+Alt+E`(`Cmd+Alt+E` for macOS), or press `F1` and then select/type `Rest Client: Switch Environment`.
+And you can also switch environment using shortcut `Ctrl+Alt+E`(`Cmd+Option+E` for macOS), or press `F1` and then select/type `Rest Client: Switch Environment`.

 Environments and including variables are defined directly in `Visual Studio Code` setting file, so you can create/update/delete environments and variables at any time you wish.
 If you __DO NOT__ want to use any environment, you can choose `No Environment` in the environment list.
 Notice that if you select `No Environment`, variables defined in shared environment are still available.
 See [Environment Variables](#environment-variables) for more details about environment variables.